warrior1724/Runbook_8ch_NDI_encoder/README.md

 ## Install and compile Ubuntu FFmpeg NDI-encoder machine.
 -------------------------
-Install Ubuntu 18.04 Desktop with username NDI (capital letters), networkname should be the machinename you wish in the NDI network, and autoboot enabled
+Install Ubuntu 18.04 Desktop with username: ndi(small letters), networkname should be the machinename you wish in the NDI network, and autoboot enabled
 Disable lockscreensaver.

 ```